 Prior to joining Carmel Partners, Ms. Beitz held multiple positions in the Acquisitions Group for Berkshire Property Advisors and was involved in over $1.0 billion in acquisitions of multifamily real estate and note positions.

 Ms. Beitz received a Bachelor of Arts with high honors in theatre arts from the University of Nebraska and a Certificate in Real Estate Finance from Boston University.

-As Vice President, Investments, Jeff Haag is responsible for the overall analysis, underwriting, and market expertise for new and existing investments in Denver.
+As Vice President, Investments, Jeff Haag is responsible for acquisitions and dispositions of existing multifamily projects in Denver.

 Prior to joining Carmel Partners in 2018, Mr. Haag spent four years as Director at Holliday Fenoglio Fowler, a commercial real estate firm, where he performed, organized, advised, and managed various institutional transactional processes.
 His role involved sourcing and executing existing multihousing and land transactions throughout metro-Denver between institutional buyers and sellers.

 Mr. Haag holds a Master of Science in real estate from the University of Denver.
 He received his undergraduate degree in finance from Ohio State University.